Immunometabolism In The Context Of Infection

 Diet-mediated immunometabolic regulation promotes pathogen clearance

-It is increasingly recognized that live bacterial pathogens exploit immunometabolism for their persistence (Fig. 1 ).
+It is increasingly recognized that live bacterial pathogens exploit immunometabolism for their persistence.
 We hypothesize that altering the host metabolism may restore effective immune responses that clear the pathogens.
 While dietary interventions have been applied successfully in the treatment of various metabolic diseases, including cancer, through their effect on metabolism and the immune response, this approach has been overlooked in infectious diseases in favor of traditional pathogen-centric clearance methods.
 Notably, the effects of diet are not restricted to the gut mucosa but also include a systemic influence on immune cell function in extra-intestinal organs, including the lung.
 Using various mouse pneumonia models and the multidrug-resistant (MDR) bacteria, K. pneumoniae (Kp) and S. aureus (Sa), we explore the host metabolic pathways that facilitate immune suppression and disease tolerance, assessing whether they can be targeted by diet-based or pharmacological strategies for bacterial clearance.
 To elucidate the exact mechanisms underlying improved pathogen clearance from the lungs, we employ single-cell transcriptomics, flow cytometry, epigenetic assays, metabolomics, spatial metabolite imaging, and indirect calorimetry.

 Effect of immunometabolites on bacterial adaptation